thomasgtaylor/how.wtf/content/post/2023-06-13-how-to-iterate-through-json-arrays-in-bash-using-jq.md

 ---
-title: How to iterate through JSON arrays in Bash using jq
-date: 2023-06-13T22:45:00-04:00
 author: Thomas Taylor
+categories:
+- os
+date: 2023-06-13 22:45:00-04:00
 description: Learn how to easily iterate through a JSON array using jq in a Bash script
-categories:
-- OS
 tags:
-- Linux
+- linux
+title: How to iterate through JSON arrays in Bash using jq
 ---

 Learn the simple process of iterating through a JSON array in bash with the help of `jq`.